pnbruckner/ha-composite-tracker/README.md

 # <img src="https://brands.home-assistant.io/composite/icon.png" alt="Composite Device Tracker Platform" width="50" height="50"/> Composite Device Tracker

 This integration creates a composite `device_tracker` entity from one or more other entities.
-It will update whenever one of the watched entities updates, taking the `last_seen`, `last_timestamp` or`last_updated` (and possibly GPS and other) data from the changing entity.
+It will update whenever one of the watched entities updates, taking the "last seen" (and possibly GPS and other) data from the changing entity.
 The result can be a more accurate and up-to-date device tracker if the "input" entities update irregularly.

 It will also create a `sensor` entity that indicates the speed of the device.